Category: Social and Political

 Topic this Overlaps Least With: Time (0.00013)

 Some model runs came up with a topic that was straightforwardly Rawls-studies.
 This model didn’t quite do that.
-It has this topic on liberalism and democracy, and a later topic on Egalitarianism.
-And narrowly focussed Rawls work ends up split across both of those topics.
+It has this topic on liberalism and democracy, and a later topic on egalitarianism.
+And narrowly focused Rawls work ends up split across both of those topics.

 But both topics also include a lot more besides Rawls.
 This is clear just from the time distribution of the articles.
 Those handful of papers around 1920, followed by sustained engagement in the early 1940s, can’t be about Rawls.
 Some of them are articles you might easily count as history of philosophy, such as papers on Aristotle, on Mill, or on the Federalist papers.

 A lot of the papers here get picked up in the political theory literature, and from there they get huge citation counts.
-So this ends up being one of the highest cited topics in the whole study.
+Tis ends up being one of the highest cited topics in the whole study.